Rgascoin/my_rpg/README.md

 ![build with C](https://img.shields.io/badge/Build%20with-C-green) ![version](https://img.shields.io/badge/Version-1.0-brightgreen)
 ![for linux's users](https://img.shields.io/badge/made%20for-Linux-orange) ![for OSX's users](https://img.shields.io/badge/made%20for-OSX-blue)

-This RPG is maid in C with the CSFML.
+This RPG is made in C with the CSFML.
-It's a basic game with a quest, combat, and progression system.
+It's a basic game with a quest, combat and progression system.

 The goal of this game is to reach the level 10 and defeat the final boss.
-Be aware, if you loose more than 3 matchs is the GameOver.
+Be aware, if you loose more than 3 matchs that's GameOver.

 ## How to start
 We will see how to manage for get and launch the game.